- Do I have to be a Music Major or Music Minor to participate in the performance program?

 Most of the ensembles hold auditions at the beginning of the academic year, starting during Orientation Week itself.
-Several of the ensembles do not require a formal audition for membership: i.e., Early Music Ensemble, Javanese Gamelan, and Middle East Music Ensemble.
+Several of the ensembles do not require a formal audition for membership: i.e., Early Music Ensemble, South Asian Vocal Ensemble, and Middle East Music Ensemble.
 See individual ensemble descriptions for more information.

 The degree of competitiveness varies from ensemble to ensemble and also from year to year, depending on the particular pool of auditionees.
 For the main instrumental and vocal auditions, students may express their preference for a particular ensemble, but they are placed in accordance with audition results and ensemble needs.
 In the case of limited seating in an ensemble or section, preference for membership is given to registered University of Chicago students.
 The vast majority of students who audition for the performance program are placed in one of the ensembles, or in a chamber music group.

 Most ensembles rehearse just once a week.
 Several ensembles – e.g., University Symphony and University Chamber Orchestra – have periodic sectional rehearsals as well, plus an additional rehearsal the week before a concert.
 One ensemble – i.e., the Motet Choir – rehearses three times a week.
 See individual ensemble descriptions for more information.

 Yes.
 Rehearsal schedules and concert dates are all arranged to allow instrumentalists and singers to participate in more than one ensemble.
 The Department of Music encourages students to explore the full range of performance opportunities on campus.